 The Statewide CASE Team calculated the first-year statewide savings for new construction by multiplying the per-unit savings, which are presented in Section 4.3.3, by assumptions about the percentage of newly constructed buildings that would be impacted by the proposed code.
-The statewide new construction forecast for 2023 is presented in Appendix A as are the Statewide CASE Team's assumptions about the percentage of new construction and additions and alterations that would be impacted by the proposal (by climate zone and building type).
-Estimated statewide energy impacts for new construction are presented in Table 70, and a summary of estimated statewide energy impacts for new construction and additions/alterations are presented in Table 71.
+The statewide new construction forecast for 2023 is presented in Appendix A as are the Statewide CASE Team's assumptions about the percentage of new construction and additions and alterations that would be impacted by the proposal.
+A summary of estimated statewide energy impacts for new construction and additions/alterations are presented in Table 68.
 The first-year energy impacts represent the first-year annual savings from all buildings that were completed in 2023.
 The 15-year energy cost savings represent the energy cost savings over the entire 15-year analysis period.
 The statewide savings estimates do not take naturally occurring market adoption or compliance rates into account.

-Table 70: Statewide Energy and Energy Cost Impacts, UPS Efficiency - New Construction
+Table 68: Statewide Energy and Energy Cost Impacts, UPS Efficiency - New Construction, Alterations, and Additions